-Ron started ballooning in the spring of 1976 and has now logged more than 5,000 hours in balloons, thermal airships and airplanes, giving him the distinguished reputation as one of the country's most experienced hot air balloon pilots.
-A graduate of Western Michigan University, Ron majored in Communications Arts and Sciences, is an accomplished actor and director and very well suited for dealing with the public.
+Ron started ballooning in the spring of 1976 and has logged more than 5,000 hours in balloons, thermal airships and airplanes, giving him the distinguished designation as Master Pilot and one of the country's most experienced hot air balloon pilots.

 In 1979 Ron was selected to test and pilot a new type aircraft - a thermal airship, designed and built for Anheuser-Busch.
 He was one of four persons in the world authorized to fly these "hot air blimps" commercially.